reetasingh/reetasingh/README.md

 I am Reeta (she/her).
 I work as Software engineer at Salesforce.

-- 👯 I’m looking to collaborate on Golang, Python projects
+- 👯 I’m looking to collaborate on Golang, Python, AWS, Kubernetes projects
 - Technologies I have worked on
   - AWS
   - Kubernetes